SourasishBasu/ledgerly/AWS-setup.md

 # Remote Backend Setup

 1. Clone the repository locally.
-Add the `.env` file into the `deployment` directory.
+Add the environment variables as per the `.env.example` into the `.env` file within the `deployment` directory.

 ```bash
 git clone https://github.com/sourasishbasu/ledgerly.git